New HDB Flat Classifications and Rules - Standard, Plus, Prime

 Effects of New HDB Flat Classifications

 These new HDB flat classifications will likely lead to changes in buying behaviours.
-The government is clearly attempting to make choice flats affordable to as many Singaporeans as possible, but they would have to reciprocate by committing to stay in their properties for a longer time.
+The government is clearly attempting to make choice flats affordable to as many Singaporeans as possible, but they have to reciprocate by committing to stay in their properties for a longer period.

-Together with measures like the Mortgage Servicing Ratio (MSR) that capped HDB flat financing to 30% of a household's monthly income (as compared to 55% for TDSR for private property financing), they will put a restraint on the capital appreciation potential of HDB flats.
+Wielding together with measures like the Mortgage Servicing Ratio (MSR), which caps HDB flat financing at 30% of one's monthly household income (compared to 55% for TDSR for private property financing), the capital appreciation potential of HDB flats could be curtailed.

-Hence, this could nudge potential homebuyers towards executive condos and private properties as a preferred investment class due to their less stringent ownership criteria and selling conditions.
+Hence, this may nudge potential homebuyers towards executive condos and private properties as a preferred investment choice due to their less stringent ownership and resale criteria.

 Conclusion